-- 20 and MV from the European Research Council ERC-StG-678145-CoupledIceClim.
-LK acknowledges support from the Netherlands Earth System Science Centre (NESSC), financially supported by the Ministry of Education, Culture and Science (OCW, Grantnr.
-024.002.001).
-BN acknowledge funding from the Polar Program of NWO and NESSC.
-Computing and data storage resources, including the Cheyenne supercomputer (doi:10.5065/D6RX99HX), were provided by the Computational and Information Systems Laboratory (CISL) at the National Center for Atmospheric Research (NCAR).
-The material is based upon work supported by NCAR, which is a major facility sponsored by the - 25 National Science Foundation under Cooperative Agreement No. 1852977.
+Acknowledgements.
+Computing data and storage reincluding sources, the Cheyenne supercomputer (https://doi.org/10.5065/D6RX99HX), were provided by the Computational and Information Systems Laboratory (CISL) at the National Center for Atmospheric Research (NCAR).
+The material is based upon work supported by NCAR, which is a major facility sponsored by the National Science Foundation under cooperative agreement no. 1852977.
 The CESM project is supported primarily by the National Science Foundation.
-We thank the editor X. Fettweis and three anonymous reviewers, whose comments helped improving the manuscript.
+Brice Noël acknowledges funding from the Polar Program of NWO and NESSC.
+We thank the editor Xavier Fettweis and three anonymous reviewers, whose comments helped improve the manuscript.